needle-mirror/com.unity.ai.navigation/Samples~/README.md

 "com.unity.modules.terrainphysics": "1.0.0"
 ```

+If the samples are being imported into a project that uses the Built-In Render Pipeline, you’ll also need to install ```com.unity.shadergraph```.

 # Introduction to NavMesh

 The Navigation package allows you to set up pathfinding AI in your Unity project.
 Two fundamental concepts of pathfinding are (1) agents and (2) world representation.